February 05, 2024

 When deciding on the yeast strain for your next lager brew, consider the following factors:

-- Desired Beer Style: Select a yeast strain that complements the style you want to brew.
-For clean and neutral lagers, SafLager W-34/70 is an excellent choice.
-If you desire a crisp and refreshing character with some esters, SafLager S-23 works well.
-For a malt-forward lager or a hoppy lager that amplifies hop aromas, SafLager S-189 is the way to go.
-For a drinkable lager with dry character, SafBrew™ LD-20 is a must.
+- Desired Beer Style: For clean and neutral lagers, SafLager W-34/70 is an excellent choice.
+For a crisp character with some esters, SafLager S-23 works well.
+For a malt-forward or hoppy lager that amplifies hop aromas, SafLager S-189 is the way to go.
+For a highly drinkable, dry lager, SafBrew™ LD-20 is a must.

-It could appear like a simple message, but keep in mind that the right lager yeast remains the one you like the most in this specific recipe.
-At Fermentis, we do our best to help you to make the good choice based on data, sensory analysis and beer styles expectations but there is nothing better than experimentation because everyone's taste is unique.
-You could like something at the total opposite of the standard expectations, and it’s partially what makes homebrewing a beautiful hobby: its diversity.
+It may seem like a simple message, but the right lager yeast remains the one you like most in a specific recipe.
+At Fermentis, we do our best to help you make a good choice based on data, sensory analysis, and style expectations, but there is nothing better than experimentation because tastes vary.
+Liking something opposite to the standard expectations is part of what makes homebrewing a beautiful hobby: its diversity.

 Let’s Lager!